 With the above in mind, we can design a routine to test RAMs.
 The first criteria is that the test itself certainly cannot make use of RAM!

 Several of the failure modes manifest themselves by the inability to store data.
 For example, data bus problems, a bad device, chip select failures, or an incorrectly inserted pin will usually exhibit a simple read/write error.
 The traditional write and read of a 55, followed by an AA, will find these problems quickly.

-Writing a pattern of 55s and AAs tests the ability of the devices to hold data, but it doesn't insure that the RAMs are being addressed correctly.
+Writing a pattern of 55s and AAs tests the ability of the devices to hold data, but it doesn't ensure that the RAMs are being addressed correctly.
 Examples of failures that could pass this simple test are: a post-buffer address short, an open address line (say, from a pin not being inserted properly), or chip select failures causing multiple addressing.
 It's important to run a second routine that isolates these not-uncommon problems.

 An addressing test works by writing a unique data value to each location, and then reading the memory to see that that value is still stored.
 An easy-to-compute pattern is the low order address of the location; at 100 store 00, at 101 store a 01, etc. This isn't really unique, since an 8 bit location can only store 256 different values.
 If we repeat the test, using the locations' high order address bytes as the data pattern, then (for memory sizes to 64k) after two passes the entire array will be tested uniquely.
 The first test insures that address lines A0 to A7 function correctly; the second checks lines A8 to A15 and also the chip select logic.

 Since this test also insures that the RAM can store data; why do the 55, AA check?
 Consider any individual address.
 At location 0, the addressing diagnostic will write 0 (the low address) and later another 0 (the high address).
 While addressability will be confirmed, some doubt remains about its ability to store data.
 The 55, AA check tests every bit.